unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

     -49,4 means the original file had 4 lines starting at line 49 +49,9 means the new file has 9 lines starting at line 49

+Stashing
+Git provides an easy way of stashing uncommmited changes so that we can return to them later, without having to make unnecessary commits.
+This affects staged and unstaged changes.

+You can add multiple stashes onto the stack of stashes.
+They will all be stashed in the order you added them.